dan-simon/js-lisp/README.md

-This is a simple Lisp in JavaScript.
-It's only here because I wanted to have it out in the world if I ever completely stopped work on it (which I very likely have); it's not intended for any type of use.
+This is yet another simple Lisp in JavaScript.
+It's only here because I wanted to have it out in the world if I ever completely stopped work on it (which I very likely have); it's not intended for any type of use, although it seems to be fun to work with.

-I waive rights to the code in versions where the readme said I waive the rights to all the code.
-In newer versions, ask first.
+The current licence is MIT.

 To use it, download the files in it and run the js_lisp_4 file with node.
-(Yes, versions 1, 2, and 3 existed in the past.)
+(Yes, versions 1, 2, and 3 existed in the past, but 4 has been around for a long time.)

 It has: